ShubhangPK/shubhangpk.github.io/index.md

 ## Glad to meet you, I'm Shubhang Kaushik

-Currently working in the Open Source Software team @ Arm on the development of Board Support Packages for various Media Platforms.
+Currently I am working at Arm in the Open Source Software Platforms team - https://www.arm.com/

+I'm keen on pursuing research and development on the technologies driving the innovation for the future.

 ### Insight